cking3190/hackathon-team-6/README.md

 ### Technologies Used
 * MongoDB Atlas
-* Atlas Search (Autocomplete, Boost, Search Priority)
+* Atlas Search (Autocomplete, Boost, Pin, Bury, Hide, Search Priority)
 * MongoDB Charts
 * MongoDB Realm (Functions, Hosting, GitHub Integration)
 * React (Axios)

 ### What the Application Does and How it Works
+The application simulates a real-world search scenario for an ecommerce or products based company (MongoMart).
+Search criteria can be modified and weighted utilizing the Pin, Hide, Bury, and Boost features of Atlas Search.

 # Roles and Responsibilities